Kuro Damascus Steel Info

-Kuro Damascus Steel rings are made by hand, mimicking ancient metalsmithing techniques originally used to make samurai swords.
+Kuro Damascus Steel rings are made by hand, mimicking ancient blacksmithing techniques.
 Using two alternating types of stainless steel, 304 and 316, master craftsman heat, bond, twist and fold the metal layers together to produce dramatic patterns.
 After patterning the metal, there can be up to 100 layers in each piece of finished Damascus.
 Each Damascus Steel ring is unique – no two designs will look exactly alike.

 The slow, cyclical process of working the metal layers together is what gives Damascus Steel it’s incredibly unique properties.
 Damascus Steel rings have increased hardness, strength, resistance to shattering, an ability to be honed to a resilient edge and a unique finish.
 Like a fingerprint, no two Damascus rings will have the exact same design.

 We offers eight distinctive patterns from which to choose.
 The standard Kuro Damascus is a basic twist pattern, while the other patterns are made from blanks normally used to make knives and swords.
 Click here to see examples of the available patterns.